 It was destroyed in 1796 by Napoleon’s troops.

-- Fuentes Fort is open from Easter to November every saturday, sunday and every holyday of the year (Easter Saturday, Easter, Angel’s Monday, April the 25th, May the 1st, June the 2nd, November, the 4th) from 10 a.m. to 6 p.m.
-JULY and AUGUST: open every day from 10 a.m. to 6 p.m.
+- Fuentes Fort is open from May to October every saturday, sunday and every holiday of the year (Easter Saturday, Easter, Angel’s Monday, April the 25th, May the 1st, June the 2nd) from 10 a.m. to 5 p.m.
+JULY and AUGUST: open every day from 10 a.m. to 5 p.m.
 The main days and hours regards the opening of the nearest Montecchio Nord Fort, that allow to buy a cumulative ticket for the visit of two Forts at € 10 for adults and € 6 for children from 6 to 17 years old.

 - Dogs are allowed if kept on a leash and if the owners are provided with bag and shovel to collect manure .